Services

 Chemical Weapon Munitions Dumped at Sea: An Interactive Map

 The “Chemical Weapon Munitions Dumped at Sea: An Interactive Map” by the James Martin Center for Nonproliferation Studies (CNS) is an open, global-scale map visualising known sea-dumping sites of chemical weapons and munitions.
-Developed in 2017 (last updat Sept 2017), the map compiles historical disposal records from several major powers and other documented sources.
+Developed in 2017 (last update Sept 2017), the map compiles historical disposal records from several major powers and other documented sources.
 It is aimed at supporting analysis of risks to human health, marine ecosystems and coastal industries.

 The dataset covers munitions dumped in the oceans after World War I and II, including artillery shells, bombs, containers of chemical agents, and cargo ships deliberately sunk with chemical weapons aboard.
 Due to the nature of the records, the locations and quantities are often estimated rather than precise. (https://nonproliferation.org/chemical-weapon-munitions-dumped-at-sea/)